PCV

 Procarbazine can cause a reaction when you have foods and drinks that contain a chemical called tyramine.
 Food and drinks containing tyramine can cause a reaction during treatment with procarbazine, and for 2 weeks after treatment ends.

 This reaction can make you feel sick and cause headaches, sweating, drowsiness and breathing problems.
-This reaction is not common, but if you notice these symptoms contact the hospital for advice.
+This reaction is not common, but if you notice these symptoms contact your cancer team for advice.

 It is best to avoid: